 There are many times where the big names in any given niche have their own products, courses, and affiliate programs to go with them.
 These can provide some incredible opportunities.
 There are literally hundreds of different programs or options out there.

 This provides many options.
 Keep in mind when choosing different affiliate programs that while high payments are great, you want to make sure they are trustworthy enough to convert.
 Amazon tends to be one of the lower-paying options, but the name brand is so trusted you can easily get very high conversion rates with your links.
 That's a balance every affiliate has to figure out for themselves.

 Look at each affiliate program, if it works with your affiliate site, and go from there.

 Using Social Media Right

-On Quora, for example, all affiliate links are explicitly banned.
-If you try to sneak one in your account will be banned.
+On Quora, for example, promoting affiliate links is explicitly banned.
+If you try to sneak one in, your account will be banned.
 However, Quora is a social network that can be a huge traffic driver to a YouTube video, Medium.com article, or affiliate website (or wherever else you have your links).

 LinkedIn and Pinterest allow affiliate links directly.

 Facebook does, but not for certain affiliate networks.
 Many social media platforms outright ban them.

 Know the rules of the social media you're using to avoid any complications when promoting affiliate links.
 If you break the rules, not only can you not use those platforms in the future, but you won't be seeing current results from your efforts.
 Wasted time is not time well spent.

 The biggest question to ask yourself with each different social media platform is: “Am I better off using this platform to drive traffic somewhere else or to share affiliate links here?”